tvmai/tvmai.github.io/_posts/2017-08-17-tvm-release-announcement.markdown

 Xingjian Shi(HKUST), Leyuan Wang(AWS/UCDavis), Nicolas Vasilache(Facebook), Jian Weng(UCLA), Weitang Liu(AWS/UCDavis), Edward Z. Yang(Facebook),
 Lianmin Zheng(SJTU), Qiao Zhang(UW), William Moses(Facebook/MIT) and Hu Shiwen.
 The author would also like to thank Xianyi Zhang(PerfXLab) for helpful discussions.

+We also learnt a lot from the following projects when building TVM.
+- [Halide](https://github.com/halide/Halide): TVM uses [HalideIR](https://github.com/dmlc/HalideIR) as data structure for
+  arithematic simplification and low level lowering.
+HalideIR is derived from Halide.
+  We also learns from Halide when implementing the lowering pipeline in TVM.
+- [Loopy](https://github.com/inducer/loopy): use of integer set analysis and its loop transformation primitives.
+- [Theano](https://github.com/Theano/Theano): the design inspiration of symbolic scan operator for recurrence.

 ## Source code
 - Github page can be found here: [https://github.com/dmlc/tvm](https://github.com/dmlc/tvm)